 We Stayed Off the Beaten Path: Double Tree Hilton in North Charleston

 Our vacation was spur of the moment when my husband’s schedule unexpectedly opened up so we winged it.
 No fancy hotels or quaint downtown airbnb for us, and we held all of our plans loosely.

 We stayed at the Double Tree Hilton in North Charleston, and it turned out to be a great pick!

 Hotel details: 5264 International Blvd, North Charleston, SC 843.576.0300.

-I much prefer staying at a quieter property where there are trees outside my windows, not rowdy tourists.
+I much prefer staying at a quieter property with trees outside my windows, not rowdy tourists.

 Trees and immaculate grout?
 Check, check.

-102 Degrees So You Only Get One Hot Mess Selfie With Wild Hair
+102 Degrees So You’re Stuck With One Hot Mess Selfie

 I will probably delete this tomorrow…it was hot, and I was okay with that, but forget about capturing a good selfie!